arq5x/gemini/docs/content/loading.rst

              --lsf-queue preempt_everyone \
              my.db

-If you use SGE, it would look like (you guessed it):
+If you use SGE, it would look like:

 .. code-block:: bash